RaqibHasanHridoy/RaqibHasanHridoy/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on 10Ways Web as a Jr. Technical Content Writer.
+🔭 I’m currently working on Bildnw as a Jr. Software QA Engineer.
 I also work for IT Training BD as Documentation Specialist in Software Testing.
+From the passion of documentation and technical writing I also worked for 10Ways Web as a Jr. Technical Content Writer.

+🌱 I’m currently learning The era of Software Quality and Assurance

 📫 How to reach me: